Anchusa officinalis: Description

-This herbaceous plant with well developed stems most often grows 40 to 70 centimeters tall, but may reach 100 centimeters tall in ideal conditions.
+This herbaceous plant with well developed stems most often grows 40 to 70 cm tall, but may reach 100 cm tall in ideal conditions.
 It may be an annual, biennial, or perennial.
 The whole of the plant is covered in short, coarse hairs.
 Plants have a strong taproot that may be as long as one meter.

 Bugloss has leaves that are shaped like a narrow spear head (lance-linear), with the widest portion in the middle and tapering towards both ends.
 Leaves located lower down on the stems have their own leaf stems while those towards the ends of the stems have bases that clasp the stem.
 Leaves are arranged alternately on the stem.
-The length of the leaves is 6–20 centimeters and the width is 1–2.5 centimeters.
+The length of the leaves is 6-20 cm and the width is 1–2.5 centimeters.